m.Stock by Mirae AssetOpen Demat Account

 Difference Between Discount Broking and Zero Broking

 Zero Brokerage is the next level of customer centricity when it comes to broking.
 With a discount broker, you can trade at reduced rates.
-But a Zero Brokerage firm like m.Stock, allows you to trade without any brokerage or trading costs.
-Typically, you are required to just pay a one-time Zero Brokerage account opening fee to trade free for life.
+But Brokerage firm like m.Stock, allows you to trade without any brokerage or trading costs on equity delivery, mutual funds, and IPOs.

 Here’s a table to help you understand the differences between discount broking and zero broking.

-The industry rate for using Margin Trading Facility can go as high as 18% Zero brokerage platform like ṁ.Stock offers the lowest interest rate ranging between 7.99% to 9.49%
+The industry rate for using margin trading facility can go as high as 18%Zero brokerage platform like ṁ.Stock offers the lowest interest rate ranging between 6.99% to 9.99%

 Now that you know the differences between discount broking and zero broking, let us take a look at their key features individually: